7 Lateral Thinking Questions to Promote Out-of-the-Box Thinking

 You would light the match first.
 Without it, you couldn’t light any of the other appliances.
 This is another question that encourages the thinker to break free of assumed patterns and think outside the box.

 If you’re interviewing for a technology company, you might be asked lateral thinking questions to supplement questions on your engineering background.
-Check out this course on how to prepare for an interview, and this critical thinking academy course for tips on solving tough, lateral thinking questions.
+Check out these courses on how to prepare for an interview.